FAQ

 You ought to notify HMRC within 3 months to avoid a £100 penalty.
 Contact us if you are approaching this deadline.
 We will help you get the form in on time.

-HMRC may want to inspect your accounting records at any time, therefore your records should remain ready.
-Lately, the number of investigations has increased dramatically since there has been the need to claw back more income tax receipts, and HMRC have the power to interrogate your accounts going back over a number of years.
-You should be keeping your business accounts and tax records for at least 5 years, and the more organised they are the better.
+HMRC may inspect your accounting records at any time, so it's important to keep them ready.
+Recently, the number of investigations has increased as HMRC seeks to recover more income tax receipts.
+They have the power to examine your accounts going back several years.
+It’s essential to keep your business accounts and tax records for at least five years, and the more organized they are, the better.

 Generally, you must keep your records for at least 5 years after the 31 January submission deadline of the relevant tax year.
 However, the IRS gives a number of different guidelines for keeping financial information which this information varies depending on whether you are an individual or a business.